 Step 6: Place your dough onto a parchment paper-lined baking sheet.
 Shape it in a circle and press it down.
 I make mine 1 ½ inches thick, but it is a personal preference.

 Use a sharp knife to score cut lines in the dough.
-Do not cut all the way through the dough.
+Do not cut through the dough.

 Step 7: Bake at 350º F for 25-30 minutes.
 Actual baking time will vary depending on the thickness of your scones.